Expat Living in Yogyakarta

 Yogyakarta is a Special Province, reporting directly to Jakarta rather than to the Central Java government.
 It stretches roughly from the base of Mt.
 Merapi to the Indonesian Ocean.
 North of the city are mountains and nature, while south of town are stormy seas shrouded in legend.

 The city, affectionately called “Jogja”, is best known for its cultural attractions.
 Thanks to nearby ancient Buddhist and Hindu temples and monuments, Jogja is the second largest tourist destination in Indonesia.
 A smallish university town, Jogja is a delightful mixture of past, present and the future.

-About 3.121 million (2010 census) people are residents of Yogyakarta Special Province (DIY), with the majority living in small hamlets and villages on the outskirts of the city.
+About 3,540,500 million (2013 est) people are residents of Yogyakarta Special Province (DIY), with the majority living in small hamlets and villages on the outskirts of the city.